acmgroup/destinydocs/Telemetry/Universal JSON Message Data Structures v1.md

 ## Message Type: heartbeat

-Some units transmits a "heartbeat" packet at regular intervals to keep the TCP connection alive.
+Some units transmit a "heartbeat" packet at regular intervals to keep the TCP connection alive.

 ```json